memelopez/math-magicians2/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> Any new developers can make use of this project by:

 To get a local copy up and running, follow these steps.